Pedestrians are vulnerable on our roads. Both pedestrians and motorists have a shared responsibility to keep our roads safe.

 - Learn more about different types of pedestrian crossings and how to use them.

-Poor observation and failure to give way are the two most common factors in pedestrian injury crashes.
-The most common type of pedestrian crash is when a pedestrian crossing the road is hit by a vehicle approaching from their right (654 crashes).
+Poor observation and failure to give way are the 2 most common factors in pedestrian injury crashes.
+The most common type of pedestrian crash is when a pedestrian crossing the road is hit by a vehicle approaching from their right.

 When crossing the road, always check before you step.
 Too often pedestrians involved in crashes are distracted by mobile phones and music devices.